 This desert park offers spectacular views, as well as various desert plants, such as prickly pear, yucca, and juniper, and wildlife.
 The land meanders over terrain which rises to 4,073 feet in elevation at its highest point, ensuring a good workout for hiking aficionados to enjoy along the trails.
 Dogs may join their families on the premises, but as is the case with most state parks, they must remain on a lead at all times.

-Among the attractions at Pancho Villa State Park are a large campground, a playground, a cactus garden, and a museum commemorating the battle fought on the premises in 1916.
+Among the attractions at Pancho Villa State Park are a playground, a cactus garden, and the museum commemorating the battle fought on the premises in 1916.
 The area is also home to a stunning display of seasonal wildflower growth.
-Picnic areas are scattered throughout the property; many of which have barbecues where families can cook up a feast to enjoy.
+Picnic areas are scattered throughout the property, many of which have barbecues where families can cook up a feast to enjoy.
 Bird watching is also a popular activity at this beloved state park.